tri2510/sdv-runtime/README.md

 `$RUNTIME_NAME`: this is the ID to add your runtime to playground.digital.auto.

 ### Forward Kuksa port
-If you want to use kuksa-client to interact with the databroker from outside the container, you can add port forwarding in the run command like this:.
+To use `kuksa-client` to interact with the data broker from outside the container, add port forwarding to the run command like this:

 ```
 docker run -d -e RUNTIME_NAME="MyRuntimeName" -p 55555:55555 eclipse-autowrx/sdv-runtime:latest
 ```